qeesung/rocketchat-node/README.md

 A node.js module, which provides an object oriented wrapper for the RocketChat REST API.

 RocketChat official website address can be found [here](https://rocket.chat/)  .
 RocketChat REST API document can be found [here](https://rocket.chat/docs/developer-guides/rest-api/).

+The Version of this library is in sync with the rocket.chat release.
+A version of 0.57 means this release was tested against the official docker image of rocket.chat:0.57.

 ## getting started